BarinHD/BarinHD/README.md

 - 👋 Hi, I’m @BarinHD
-- 👀 I’m interested in learning new stuff
+- 👀 I’m interested in learning new stuff.
-- 🌱 I’m currently learning how to code with C#
+- 🌱 I’m currently learning how to code with C#.
 - 💞️ I’m looking to collaborate on anything that comes up.
 - 📫 How to reach me: with email- bobimetodiev159@gmail.com or Discord: Rosé#4252